Does Low Iron Levels Affect Sleep?

 Full disclosure, I typically write these posts using peer-reviewed studies that have been evaluated, replicated and evidence based.
 But today I’m focusing on something that’s a little on the speculative side because I find this interesting for anyone with a seemingly “restless” baby.
 Check-in with your medical doctor to discuss your specific situation.

-So we’re all familiar with iron, right?
-Everybody knows about iron, the essential mineral that helps red blood cells carry oxygen around the body.
-That function right there makes iron a downright essential component of our circulatory system and therefore our overall health.
+Iron is the essential mineral that helps red blood cells carry oxygen around the body, making it an essential component of our circulatory system and therefore our overall health.

 Iron deficiency, commonly known as anemia, also happens to be the single most common nutritional deficiency worldwide.
 The vast majority of those cases are in developing countries, but the numbers in North America and Europe are still alarmingly high.
 In the US alone, there are around 2.8 million visits to physicians annually where anemia is the primary diagnosis.